-- Stronger and healthier joints.
 Your body is a machine that works better the more it’s used.
-This article summarizes a study that showed …”resistance exercise for people 65 and older can actually reverse important aging effects on skeletal muscles, to the point where they work genetically like those found in people four decades younger”.
+A study found that resistance exercise for those aged 65 and older “can actually reverse important aging effects on skeletal muscles, to the point where they work genetically like those found in people four decades younger.”

 So, as much as you may want to fit into that dress or bulk up your muscles for the beach, remember that each workout is doing wonderful things for your body that just might not be quite as visible.
 Plug away at it and, before long, you’ll start to be able to see the benefits on the outside too.